southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 South Dakota Marriage Records

 South Dakota marriage records provide official documentation of marriage unions in the Mount Rushmore State.
-While details may vary between records, most records typically contain the following information:
+While details may vary between records, most records typically contain the following information about the marriage event, which is officially recorded and recognized:

 • Names and ages of the spouses (first, middle, and last)